FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_accessControl/c_st_loginrestictions/t_st_manloginrestictions.md

 1. Click **New Login Restriction Policy**.
     The *New Login Restriction Policy entry* page will be displayed.
-2. Refer to <a href="../t_st_manloginrestictionpolicies#Creating" class="MCXref xref">Create a Login Restriction Policy</a> for instructions on creating a new Login Restriction Policy.
+2. Refer to [Create a Login Restriction Policy](../t_st_manloginrestictionpolicies#Creating) for instructions on creating a new Login Restriction Policy.

 <span id="Editing"></span>